Rbfinch/grepq/README.md

              - Count option (-c) will support the output of the -R option since it is in fastq format.

-             - Patterns file must contain one regex pattern per line.

              - Inverted matches are not supported.

              - Regex patterns with look-around and backreferences are not supported.

-Copyright (c) 2024 Nicholas D. Crosbie, licensed under the MIT License.
 ```